KexinGAO42/leetcode_craker/README.md

 ## 1. Divide-and-Conquer

-- Divide a larger problem into smaller problems that can be solved independently of each other.
+- Divide a larger problem into smaller **non-overlapping** problems that can be solved independently of each other (top-down).
 - The subsolutions produced by these subproblems are then combined to grenerate the overall solution of the problem.
+- Example:
-- Example: Apache Spark Map-Reduce.
+   - Apache Spark Map-Reduce
-- It's a top-down method.
+   - Merge / quick sort
+   - Binary search

 ## 2. Dynamic Programming

-- Starting with the smallest subproblem and keep on combining the solutions, until the final solution is reached.
+- Starting with the smallest **overlapping** subproblem and keep on combining the solutions, until the final solution is reached (bottom-up).
 - Applicable when the subproblems are not independent (in contrast to Divide and Conquer).
-- It's a bottom-up method.

-AKA: Recursion with Memorization 记忆化搜索 / Pruning 剪枝
+- Two main approaches:
+   - Memoiztion (Top-Down): Solve the problem recursively, and store the results of subproblems to reuse them.
+   - Tabulation (Bottom-Up): Solve the problem iteratively, starting from the smallest subproblems and building up to the solution.

+Key Characteristics:

+1. Optimal substructure and Overlapping Subproblems: the solution of a problem depends on the solutions of its subproblems.
-Main idea: increase space complexity to reduce time complexity.
-Save the intermediate calculation results with memo hashmap to avoid calculating same thing for several times.
-(Fibbonacci number is a perfect and simple example.)
+2. Uses additional space to store intermediate results (e.g., a hashmap or array) to avoid calculating same thing for several times.

-Properties of DP problems:

-1. Optimal Structure:
-2. Overlapping Subproblems:

-When there comes a DP problem:
+How to use DP to approach a problem:

 1. What is the method for bruteforce searching?
 2. How to do it recursively with Memorization?